dhj03/elk/README.md

 # The Extended Latin Keyboard (ELK)

 The ELK is an AutoHotKey script that is able to type every Latin character, every diacritic, and every possible combination of them whether pre-composed or not.
-It is also able to type characters used in Latin-based phonetic scripts ranging from IPA to Teuthonista, and everything in between.
+It is also able to type characters used in Latin-based phonetic scripts ranging from the IPA to Teuthonista, and everything in between.

 This script supports all characters in the following Unicode blocks:
 * Latin-1 Supplement